Nov 13, 2020

 The name Black Friday originated in the 1950s in Philadelphia, when masses of people would storm the city the day after Thanksgiving and fit in some shopping to coincide with the big Army-Navy football game.
 The hard-working police force of that city began to refer to the day as Black Friday thanks to the traffic, shoplifting and general mayhem (some of which might call to mind the more unpleasant shopping mall incidents closer to our time).

 The term Black Friday was first used in print in the late 1960s but it was only in the 1980s that US retailers saw its potential.
 When they brought the name back in, it was in deliberate reference to “being in the black” after a year of poor profits (or "in the red").

 As online shopping became more commonplace, bricks-and-mortar stores started to see yet more potential.
 The online efforts and expected profits of the three largest US retailers - Amazon, Walmart and Target - show just how Black Friday and Cyber Monday have merged into one single weekend of shopping, with lines blurring between in-store and online retailing.
 Cyber Monday took off in 2005 when shop.org’s founder noticed a huge 77% spike in online sales after Black Friday.

 Shoppers have taken seamlessy to the online environment, and for good reason.
 Not only do they benefit from pre-Christmas deals but they also get the convenience of going no further than their doorstep to pick up a package, avoiding cold weather and driving to stores.
-Amazon’s 2019 move to speed up delivery times even further is an indication of how this convenience has become a given: this initiative alone is expected to cost them $1.5 billion in the last quarter of this year.
+Amazon’s 2019 move to speed up delivery times even further is an indication of how this convenience has become a given: this initiative alone was expected to cost them $1.5 billion in the last quarter of that year.

 Filling up for the Weekend